 Blue Hour Odyssey

 From the very beginning, the conceit of the game that eventually became Blue Hour Odyssey involved a lack of light and a cultural emphasis on lanterns.
-We explored different versions of this core idea before landing on the one depicted in the finished game.

 The intent was always for the world to be dark in a literal sense, without the stories set within in it being dark in tone.